 Depending on the source of infection and reservoirs, dermatophyte species are classified into zoophilic, sylvatic, geophilic and anthropophilic fungi.

 Though data on prevalence of dermatophytosis are limited, this condition is believed to be worldwide the most common fungal infection of cats and one of the most important infectious skin diseases in this species (Moriello et al., 2017).
-It may be transmitted to other animal species, and is also a zoonosis (Figs. 1, 2).

 M. canis is a typical zoophilic dermatophyte.
 It was generally thought that subclinical infections were very common in cats, especially in longhaired animals over 2 years of age.
 However, in many groups, the prevalence is relatively low.
 Therefore, M. canis should not be considered part of the normal fungal flora of cats and its isolation from a healthy animal indicates either subclinical infection or fomite carriage (Moriello and DeBoer, 2012).